 So however you want to plan your own baby shower, that’s totally fine with your female, male friends and family attending the shower.

 Some people even prefer to assist in the cost of the shower rather than buy a gift that the parents may not even want or need.
 This can come in the form of money given to the host to assist in their plan or taking one of the tasks, such as party favors or the food, off of the host’s plate financially and in execution.

 Virtual baby showers are different

-If you are planning a shower that spans the country or even the globe, a virtual gathering might be the perfect solution.
+If you are planning a shower that spans the country or even the globe, (odds are you’re going to need a planner template), but a virtual gathering might be the perfect solution.
 With a virtual shower, you have increased flexibility when it comes to the etiquette of paying for the event.